3.2 Data

 • Verify that test and validation data are used and stored separately.

-• Define important population characteristics and test whether they are sufficiently represented in the data
+• Define important population characteristics and test whether they are sufficiently represented in training, test and validation data.

 • Verify that stored training data is not outdated.